Cosmic Angels: Tam Nakano's leadership (2020–2025)

-Post Tam Nakano era (2025–present)
+Post Tam Nakano era (2025–2026)

-The second and assumed defacto leaders, Natsupoi (left) and Saori Anou (right) during the post Tam Nakano era.
+The assumed defacto leaders, Natsupoi (left) and Saori Anou (right) during the Post Tam Nakano era.

 On March 4, 2025, Tam's contract with STARDOM expired, although she was still allowed to work as a freelancer.
 On April 27 at All Star Grand Queendom, Nakano lost a Career vs. Career match for the World of Stardom Championship to champion Saya Kamitani, thus retiring from professional wrestling.

-On May 10, 2025, Kurara used her Cinderella wish to challenge Saya Kamitani for the World of Stardom Championship at Korakuen Hall, becoming unsuccessful.
+On May 10, 2025, Kurara used her Cinderella wish to challenge Saya Kamitani for the World of Stardom Championship at Korakuen Hall, but was unsuccessful.
 On June 21, 2025, Natsupoi and Anou unsuccessfully challenged wing★gori (Hanan and Saya Iida) for the Goddesses of Stardom Championship.
 After the match ended, Mizumori came out and challenged for the championships with her tag partner, SAKI.
-On June 25, 2025, Tropikawild (SAKI and Yuna Mizumori) unsuccessfully challenged wing★gori (Hanan and Saya Iida) for the Goddesses of Stardom Championship.
+On June 25, 2025, Tropikawild (SAKI and Yuna Mizumori) would fail to capture the titles from Iida and Hanan.
 At Stardom Sapporo World Rendezvous 2025, Kurara, Anou, and Natsupoi all lost their championship matches for the Future of Stardom Championship, Wonder of Stardom Championship, and the World of Stardom Championship.
 On July 9, 2025, it was revealed that Natsupoi, Saori, Mizumori, Aya, and Sayaka would all participate in the Stardom 5 Star Grand Prix 2025 (Red Stars B, Blue Stars A, Red Stars A, Blue Stars A, and Red Stars B Block respectively).
 Natsupoi and Saori both advanced out of their block as winners with records of 5—2 (10 points) and 5—1—1 (11 points) respectively and thus, qualified directly to the quarterfinals, while Mizumori, Sakura and Kurara didn't advance out of their blocks with records of 2—5 (4 points).
 Both Natsupoi (Quarterfinals) and Saori (Semifinals) were knocked out of the tournament by Rina and Momo Watanabe respectively.
+From November 7 till November 30, Sakurara (Aya and Sayaka) and SaoriPoi (Natsupoi and Saori) participated in the 2025 Goddesses of Stardom Tag League, with SaoriPoi eliminated from the Red Goddess Block on tiebreak (8 points; 4–3 record) and Sakurara advancing out of the Blue Goddess Block on head-to-head record (8 points; 4-3 record); Sakurara defeated Gorilla Trigger (Saya Iida and Bea Priestley) in the quarterfinals, Mega Skyscrapers (Hanako and Megan Bayne) in the semifinals, and BMI2000 (Tora and Ruaka) in the finals.
+Afterwards, Kurara and Sakura would lose against Tora and Ruaka for the Goddesses of Stardom Championship at Stardom Dream Queendom 2025.

+On March 15, 2026, Kurara and Natsupoi defeated H.A.T.E.
+(Saya Kamitani and Konami).
+After the match, Kurara announced that she would put the faction on the line for Kamitani’s World of Stardom Championship at All Star Grand Queendom.
+On April 26, 2026, Kurara would defeat Kamitani for the World of Stardom Championship at All Star Grand Queendom, thus saving the faction from dissolution.
+At The Conversion, Kurara dropped the title to Suzu Suzuki, which ended the latter’s reign at 55 days.